-Woodlawn - Real Alexandria Haunt
+Woodlawn - Real Haunts in Alexandria VA

 Originally part of George Washington’s Mount Vernon estate, Woodlawn was bequeathed to his nephew, Lawrence Lewis, and Lewis’ new bride, Eleanor Parke Custis (Martha Washington’s granddaughter), as a wedding present in 1799.
 The gift included 2,000 acres of land and the commission of a house which took five years to build.
 The home is now a museum, and is rumored to be haunted by some of the past residents who lived here over the centuries.

 Nearby Real Haunts

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - Woodlawn

 Disclaimer: Virginia Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!